bassmanitram/actions-for-nautilus/README.md

   *Default* - `false`

-* `max_items` - OPTIONAL - the maximum number of items in the selection for which this item will be displayed.
+* `max_items` - OPTIONAL - the maximum number of items in the selection for which this action will be displayed.

-  For example, if the command is expected to, say, start an HTTP server in a selected directory, it doesn't make sense for the item to be displayed when more than one directory is in the selection.
-Therefore, in this case, you would set the value of this property would be set to `1`, which would prevent the item from appearing in the context menu when more than one directory is in the selection.
+  For example, if the command is expected to, say, start an HTTP server in a selected directory, it doesn't make sense for the action to be displayed when more than one directory is in the selection.
+Therefore, in this case, you would set the value of this property would be set to `1`, which would prevent the action from appearing in the context menu when more than one directory is in the selection.

   *Default* - unlimited

-* `mimetypes` - OPTIONAL - the mimetypes of the selected files for which this item is to be displayed (or for which the item is not to be displayed).
+* `mimetypes` - OPTIONAL - the mimetypes of the selected files for which this action is to be displayed (or for which the action is not to be displayed).

   The value should be a JSON list of strings in the following format:

-  * `*/*` or `*` - meaning that the item can be displayed for all mimetypes
+  * `*/*` or `*` - meaning that the action can be displayed for all mimetypes
-  * `type/subtype` - to display the item for files of a specific mimetype
+  * `type/subtype` - to display the action for files of a specific mimetype
-  * `type/*` - to display the item for files whose mimetypes are any subtype of a specific type
+  * `type/*` - to display the action for files whose mimetypes are any subtype of a specific type
-  * `!type/subtype` - to _not_ display the item for files of a specific mimetype
+  * `!type/subtype` - to _not_ display the action for files of a specific mimetype
-  * `!type/*` - to _not_ display the item for files whose mimetypes are any subtype of a specific type
+  * `!type/*` - to _not_ display the action for files whose mimetypes are any subtype of a specific type

-  All files in the selection must match an items's mimetype rules for that item to be displayed.
+  All files in the selection must match an actions's mimetype rules for that action to be displayed.
 Mixing "not" rules with ... well, "not not" rules, can be confusing.